Thumbsucker (film): Plot

-Almost immediately after beginning treatment, Justin began to have elevated energy, confidence and focus.
+Almost immediately after beginning treatment, Justin experiences elevated energy, confidence and focus.
 He begins to excel on the debate team, unseating Rebecca from the star position; she quits the team and drifts into the stoners crowd.
-Justin's newfound aggressiveness nets the debate team repeated awards.
+Justin's newfound aggression nets the debate team repeated awards.
 Simultaneously, he begins to challenge the neuroses of the adults around him, especially their struggles with aging.
 With a somewhat deceitful cover letter, he applies to NYU, despite his mother's urging that he go to college closer to home.

 After rambling incoherently at the state debate championship, Justin quits the debate team, throws away the pills, and seeks out Rebecca to hook him up with pot.
 During their smoking sessions, Rebecca blindfolds him and engages with him in kissing and other sexual activity, which Justin interprets as a relationship.
 But when he broaches the subject, Rebecca tells him otherwise, calling their meetings an "experiment."
 She tells him to leave, and he returns home.

-Both Justin and his father suspect that Audrey is having an affair with Schramm after she is transferred to a celebrity rehab facility where Schramm has been committed.
+Both Justin and his father suspect that Audrey is having an affair with Schramm, after she is transferred to a celebrity rehab facility where Schramm has been committed.
 Attempting to catch his mother in the act, he instead meets Schramm sneaking a smoke in the bushes and learns the unromantic truth.
-The next day, he received an acceptance letter from NYU.
+The next day, he receives an acceptance letter from NYU.

 During a final checkup, Dr. Lyman reveals to Justin his discovery that thumb-sucking is not a medically debilitating problem, and says that everyone has their own flaws and nobody has all the answers—that in fact learning to live without having the answers is (perhaps) the answer.
-On his flight to New York, Justin dreams of reaching his goal of being a TV anchor, "sharing the truth with the world".
-He wakes up after sleeptalking to find his thumb in his mouth and an attractive girl smiling at him.
-Slightly embarrassed but self-confident, he introduces himself.
+On his flight to New York, Justin dreams of reaching his goal of being a TV anchor, "sharing the truth with the world " He wakes up after sleeptalking to find his thumb in his mouth and an attractive girl smiling at him.
+Slightly embarrassed, but self-confident, he introduces himself.